ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 - **Move animations** are strictly per move and may not be shared.
     - Move animations consist of **animation components**.
     - Move animations can be edited using a hex editor, or by using a tool called WazaEffectEditor (see [Move Animations](#move-animations)).
+    - Move animations for each move (in Platinum) can be found in the [Platinum Decompilation project](https://github.com/pret/pokeplatinum/tree/main/res/moves).
 - **Animation components** may be used across many move animations. *There are three main types of animation components/instructions (sprite translations, "particles" & backgrounds).*
 - The **continuous animations** NARC contains animations for moves that persist beyond the turn they are used (e.g. Bind, Fire Spin).